BENTLEIGH CLINIC REOPENING 16th DECEMBER - NEW ADDRESS 463 CENTRE RD

-Doctors who diagnose, manage and treat people with sleep disorders are called sleep specialists.
-It is usual for these doctors to be ear, nose and throat (ENT) and lung specialists.
+Doctors who diagnose, manage, and treat people with sleep disorders are called sleep specialists.
+It is usual for these doctors to be ear, nose, and throat (ENT) and lung specialists.
 However, with the proper training, other types of doctors can become sleep specialists too.

 Medical and Family Histories

-If you suspect you have sleeping disorder, ask your partner or relative to observe you while you sleep.
+If you suspect you have a sleeping disorder, ask your partner or relative to observe you while you sleep.
 If you have obstructive sleep apnoea, episodes of breathlessness will readily show during sleep.

 Before seeing a doctor, it may help if you keep a sleep diary for at least a week.
 You should write down the time you go to sleep, wake up and take short naps.
 You should also indicate how rested and alert you feel when you wake up in the morning: or how tired and sleepy you are during the day.
 Show the sleep diary to your doctor during your consult as this will greatly help his diagnosis.